Automorphisms and quotients of Calabi-Yau threefolds of type $A$: Preliminaries on Calabi-Yau manifolds of type

 \begin{definition} A \emph{Calabi-Yau $n$-fold} $Y$ is a compact, K\"ahler, complex $n$-fold such that the canonical bundle $\cK_Y$ is trivial and $h^{i,0}(Y)=0$ if $i\not=0,n$. \end{definition}

 Let $Y$ be a Calabi-Yau $n$-fold: we call \emph{period} or \emph{volume form} of $Y$ the generator $\omega_Y$ of $H^{n,0}(Y)$.
 We recall that

 \begin{lemma} Let $Y=T/G$ be a \textup{GHM} $n$-fold with the group $G$.
-If it is a Calabi-Yau $n$-fold, then $n$ is odd, $n\not=1$ and the complex torus $T$ has an ample line bundle. \end{lemma} \begin{proof} Let us denote $\pi: T \longrightarrow Y=T/G$ the finite ètale Galois covering.
-Using the formula $\chi(T)=\text{deg}(\pi) \chi(Y)$ and since $\chi(T)=0$ we get $\chi(Y)=0$.
+If it is a Calabi-Yau $n$-fold, then $n$ is odd, $n\not=1$ and the complex torus $T$ has an ample line bundle. \end{lemma} \begin{proof} Let us denote $\pi: T \longrightarrow Y=T/G$ the finite étale Galois covering.
+According to the formula $\chi(T)=\text{deg}(\pi) \chi(Y)$, see \cite[Proposition 1.1.28 ]{Laz}, and since $\chi(T)=0$, we obtain $\chi(Y)=0$.
 Thus by \eqref{chi_CY}, $n$ must be odd.
 Moreover, by definition the GHMs don't exist in dimension $1$ hence $n\ge3$.
 Let $Y$ be a Calabi-Yau GHM of dimension $n\ge 3$.
 We recall, for the reader convenience, that every Calabi-Yau $n$-fold with $n>2$ is projective (\cite[Corollary 5.3.3. and Example 5.3.6 (ii)]{Hu} ).
 Thus there exists an ample line bundle $L$ on $Y$.
 Since $\pi: T \longrightarrow Y=T/G$ is a finite morphism, $\pi^\ast (L)$ defines an ample line bundle on $T$ by \cite[Proposition 4.3]{Hart2}.
 Hence, $T$ is an abelian variety. \end{proof}

 \begin{definition} A \emph{Calabi-Yau $(2n+1)$-fold of type $A$} is a GHM which is also a Calabi-Yau manifold. \end{definition}